 - Quality mock tests should help you find the priority areas and the most probable questions.

 - Also note that, if the questions are not up to the mark and revolve around trivial areas, aspirants will be misguided.

 Mistake #2.
 Not attempting the tests in a time-bound manner

 - It has been seen that many aspirants learn mock tests, just like they learn books.
 Though this can be a last-resort strategy, when no other option is left, ideally mock tests should be attempted in a timed environment.

 - Only then aspirants can understand the kind of mistakes they make in the UPSC exam hall due to carelessness or anxiety.

-- Aspirants should enrol for a mock tests series that offers pan-India competition to know the relative performance level.
+- Aspirants should enroll in a mock test series that offers pan-India competition to know the relative performance level.
 Not only that, effort should be there to improve the ranks after each mock test.

 Mistake #3.
 Not revising the questions again

 Human memory is not that great unless he/she revises what he/she experienced or learned.
-Just going once through UPSC questions is not enough.
-Aspirants need to revisit the attempted mock-tests and revise the questions and explanations.
-(This option is available under the ‘My Account‘ link in ClearIAS online mock test platform).
+Just going through UPSC questions is not enough.
+Aspirants need to revisit the attempted mock tests and revise the questions and explanations.
+(This option is available under the ‘My Account‘ link in the ClearIAS online mock test platform).